In mid-2020, Child’s Dream began supporting Pha Tad Ke (PTK) Vocational Centre in Luang Prabang Province, northern Lao PDR.

 PTK runs workshops for farmers on upland farming, permaculture techniques, and biodiversity conservation.
 PTK also runs workshops for primary school teachers about how to set up community gardens and provide seed boxes to get them started.
 Workshops are open for others in the community to join.

-PTK develops research projects with Souphanouvong University–one of the five national universities in Laos.
+PTK develops research projects with Souphanouvong University–one of the five national universities in Lao PDR.
 Student learning is structured around university lectures and site visits to PTK’s demonstration and research farm.

 PTK believes that Laotians must be aware of biodiversity conservation and ecologically-based agriculture in order to make positive changes in their community.